hj2choi/VacationManagement_Backend/README.md

 ## questions:
-are modules (require module) designed in singleton pattern?
+are modules (require("module")) designed in singleton pattern?
-I don't know exact inner-workings of passport.
+I don't know full inner-workings of passport.
 Session is stored in Cookies as encrypted auth token I don't know how salt works exactly.
 I just know that salt is a random string that doesn't need to be stored in DB